 How To Apply

 RVC will conduct admissions at the end of the enrollment period.
-Once RVC has conducted the admissions process, you will receive an offer of admission or be placed on the waitlist.
+After that, you will receive an offer of admission or be placed on the waitlist.
 If your child is admitted, you will receive a link to complete their online registration.
 See below for enrollment period dates.

 Enrollment Periods for Fall 2023